raehik/box-tanks/DESIGN.md

 This document shall show how the game is to be built from different blocks.

-As of 2015-03-09, most details are still to be figured out, and I think rather than diving right into coding we should design the game we want prior to writing any code.
+As of never, most details are still to be figured out, and I think rather than diving right into coding we should design the game we want prior to writing any code.